Kapendev/parin/CHEATSHEET.md

 IStr[] droppedPaths();
 /// Opens a URL in the default web browser. void openUrl(IStr url);
+/// Saves a screenshot to the given path. void takeScreenshot(IStr path);

 /// Returns the last fault from a load or save call.
 Fault lastLoadOrSaveFault();